ElenaBadilloG/Word-Classifier/README.md

 # Word-Classifier

-Classify a given word as human name or not human name
+Classify a given word as name/not-name, and a name as female/male